• Skip to primary navigation

 Your starter will gather yeast not only from the environment, but also from the bacteria on the flour.
 Whole flours will have more of the "good stuff" on them, so will generally take off sooner.
 You can read more about where the yeast in sourdough starter comes from here.

-A little rye flour added to a plain or baker's flour starter will often help it to start bubbling sooner.
+A little rye flour added to your plain or bread flour will often help to get your starter bubbling sooner.
 It's like superfood for your sourdough starter!

 Troubleshooting Your Sourdough Starter